dnsimple/dnsimple-support/content/articles/recovering-deleted-domain.markdown

 # Recovering a Deleted Domain

 <warning>
-When recovering a domain, we won't be able to add back your DNS records.
+When recovering a domain, we won't be able to recover your DNS records.
 We recommend you keep a copy [of your zone file](/articles/zone-files/#exporting-records-to-a-zone-file) before deleting any domain from DNSimple.
 </warning>

 ## The domain was registered with DNSimple